video

 The poem creates a sense of awe and wonder in the natural world.

-The poem uses a range of poetic devices to enhance the meaning, including imagery, metaphor, personification, and alliteration.
+The poem uses a range of poetic devices to enhance the meaning, including imagery, metaphor, a personification, and alliteration.

-We are going to prepare to perform the poem "Cosmic Disco."
 We've explored some of the language used in the poem and thought about the impression and the atmosphere it creates.

 This will help us to convey the meaning better as we perform.

-Now, reread the poem, looking back at the language or phrases that you think are most significant.
+Now, reread the poem looking back at the language or phrases that you think are most significant.

-So pause the video here while you reread the poem, and really take note of the significant language or phrases.
+So pause the video here while you reread the poem and really take note of the significant language or phrases.

 Okay, so I hope you enjoyed rereading the poem, and I wonder which bits of vocabulary, language, phrases were the ones that sprung out for you as being most significant.